The Great Little Printer

 1-10 Print mode default NLQ Draft OFF

-Table 1 : interface mode and parity
+Table 1 : Interface mode and parity

 Switch Parallel Serial (no parity) Serial (odd parity) Serial (even parity)